jmffelisberto/FeedItMobile/README.md

 - Local Storing of Issues (when the device is not connected to the Internet)
 - Automatic Sync of Issues with Firestore (when the device is reconnected to the Internet)
 - *Coming Soon...*

+### Issue Forum

+- Submission and retrieving of issues
+- Issues have a title, description, tag and image